drexed/lite-ruby/docs/ENUMERABLE.md

 `mode`
 ------
-returns the most frequent value of a collection of numbers.
+Returns the most frequent value of a collection of numbers.

 ```ruby
 [].mode        #=> nil